Written by: Taher Kameli, Esq.

 Litigation has been filed in Federal court challenging President Trump’s above-described executive order as “motivated by a racially discriminatory scheme to reduce Latino political representation”.
 While states may differ in how they approach the Census Bureau’s request, litigation can possibly achieve a more comprehensive, nationwide favorable result for immigrants.

-As litigation can be an important strategy for immigrants to protect their rights, immigrants need representation from a skilled immigration litigation attorney, such as the Law Offices of Kameli and Associates, which has had years of experience and success in representing immigration clients.
-If you need assistance with any immigration matter, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for help.
+As litigation can be an important strategy for immigrants to protect their rights, immigrants need representation from a skilled immigration litigation attorney, such as Kameli Law, which has had years of experience and success in representing immigration clients.
+If you need assistance with any immigration matter, please contact the Kameli Law, at email@example.com or 312-233-1000, for help.